DeLonghi La Specialista Arte Review 2023: There’s a Lot to Like!

 Warranty

-As durable as that stainless steel housing may look, this espresso machine isn’t bulletproof.
-What it does have is a two year warranty.
-With product registration, you can actually tack on an extra year, making this one of the better warranties I’ve seen among espresso machines and drip coffee makers.
+As durable as that stainless steel and plastic housing may look, this espresso machine isn’t bulletproof.
+What it does have is a two-year warranty.
+With product registration, you can actually tack on an extra year, making this one of the longer warranties I’ve seen among espresso machines or drip coffee makers.

 Did you think I’d skip over one of the most important parts of my DeLonghi La Specialista Arte review?
 I can talk about the features of this machine all day long, but knowing how to use it is just as crucial as knowing what’s included.